 With lots of relatives in Dublin, he moved there and got a civil service job again.
 Ironically and tragically, having survived the war horrors of France, Mahon met his end – in his own country – at the hands of the same crown forces he’d fought for in France.

 He was living at 87 Lindsay Road near Glasnevin (wrongly reported in the papers as Leinster Road, Rathmines) and was single.

 The military inquiry found he’d been “shot by Crown forces in the execution of their duty – accidental death”.
 This was a verdict they could not fudge; there were too many witnesses among Mahon’s colleagues to prove an Auxy bullet had killed him.

 His parents travelled from London for his funeral, his mother arriving the day beforehand and his father landing on the morning of the funeral after a long rail and boat trip.
 Mrs Lawless identified her eldest son’s remains in KGV Hospital and attended the Inquiry at which she pointed out that Mahon had fought in France during the Great War.
 We can imagine her having worried about him serving in the war zone and her tremendous relief at his safe return.
-That he ended up shot dead as a civilian doing an office job after what he’d survived before must have been horrifying for the family.
+That he ended up shot dead in his native country as a civilian doing an office job after what he’d survived before must have been horrifying for the family.